priyanshusingh2132004/abhipawar2004/README.md

 ## 🚀 About Me

 👩‍💻 **Currently Working On...**
-   - I'm currently immersed in exciting projects like building a Netflix Clone Application and creating a Application with integration of  Machine Learning .
+   - I'm currently immersed in exciting projects like building a Shopping Application connected to a firebase.

 🧠 **Currently Learning...**
    - I'm deeply engaged in learning the intricacies of  Cross-Development, constantly expanding my skills to tackle new challenges.